-When Winston Churchill described Russia as a riddle wrapped in a mystery inside an enigma, it is clear that he had no experience of tourism in North Korea.
+If Winston Churchill perceived Russia as a riddle wrapped in a mystery inside an enigma, the same could be said for North Korea tenfold.

 Of course, Churchill was speaking about a place that no longer exists.
 Under the Soviet Union, Russia was without a doubt a very different country to what it is now; however, in our modern age of smart phones, social networking and global wireless culture, North Korea’s succession from the world is all the more notable, lending this notorious hermit nation a unique air of mystery.